 The Tennis Diet Foods to Include Daily:

-A balance diet for tennis players should include: carbohydrates, proteins, healthy fats, minerals and vitamins, and water or fluids.
+A balanced diet for tennis players should include carbohydrates, proteins, healthy fats, minerals and vitamins, and water.
 It is also ideal to eat fresh food rather than the readymade and processed food.

 - Carrots: Promote healthy eyesight, which is important during a match.

 - Foods with Zinc: Studies have shown that 20 mg of zinc a day can improve hand-eye coordination.
-Food that contain zinc include oysters, pumpkin seeds, whole grains, sunflower seeds, animal proteins, beans, nuts and almonds.
+Food that contains zinc include oysters, pumpkin seeds, whole grains, sunflower seeds, animal proteins, beans, nuts, and almonds.

 - Vitamin C: Found in high amounts in peppers and citrus fruits to aid muscle repair.

 - Choline: Tomatoes, egg yolks, and potatoes are all high in choline, a member of the vitamin B family.
 It feeds your brain’s neurotransmitters and has been proven to improve reaction times.